zackbloom/console.graph/README.md

   - `barWidth` - The resolution of the bar chart.
 Higher numbers will result in more performant graphing.
   - `height` - The height in the console of the graph.
-  - `interval` - The maximum rendering framerate when in watch-mode.
+  - `interval` - The maximum rendering interval when in watch-mode.
   - `extraStyles` - Additional CSS you wish to apply to the graph elements.
 Note that most block-level CSS is not accepted.